n1xerii/bassipy/README.md

 Bassipy features a few commands which can be used by typing the prefix(!) following with the command(eg. !play).

 `PLAY`
-Plays a song from Youtube or adds it to queue(!play https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+Plays a song from Youtube or adds it to queue(eg. !play https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 `SKIP`
 Skips current song.